 Alec Baldwin says he's confident he's not at fault in 'Rust' shooting

-Police haven't even issued a final report about the shooting accident which took the life of cinematographer Halyna Hutchins on the set on the western film Rust.
-But star Alec Baldwin – who held the gun which fired the deadly bullet – went on national TV Thursday to answer probing questions about a tragedy that has attracted loads of national attention.
+Police haven't even issued a final report about the shooting accident that took the life of cinematographer Halyna Hutchins on the set on the Western film Rust.
+But star Alec Baldwin — who held the gun that fired the deadly bullet – went on national TV on Thursday to answer probing questions about a tragedy that has attracted loads of national attention.

 "Someone is responsible for what happened, and I can't say who that is," Baldwin told Stephanopoulos in the interview, which was recorded in advance.
 "But I know it's not me."

-Hutchins was killed when a Colt .45 revolver Baldwin was holding unexpectedly fired a bullet, striking her and the film's director Joel Souza, who was injured in the shoulder.
+Hutchins was killed when the Colt .45 revolver Baldwin was holding unexpectedly fired a bullet, striking her and film's director, Joel Souza, who was injured in the shoulder.
 Baldwin told Stephanopoulos that he was following Hutchins' instructions while aiming the gun, as the cinematographer was looking at a monitor, trying to figure out the best position for filming a scene.

 The actor said they were running through a "marking rehearsal," which involved him adjusting the gun's position several times.
 Baldwin said he pulled back the gun's hammer, cocking it, but insisted he never pulled the trigger.